HengYpinn/Digitizing-PID-YOLOv5-with-Tile-Segmentation-Majority-Voting/README.md

-# P&ID Component Detection and Classification Using YOLOv5
+# Digitizing Piping and Instrumentation Diagrams: A YOLOv5-Based Approach with Tile-Segmentation and Majority Voting

 This repository contains code and resources for detecting and classifying components in Piping and Instrumentation Diagrams (P&IDs) using the YOLOv5 deep learning model.
-The project explores three different inference approaches—full image processing, tile-based processing without majority voting, and tile-based processing with majority voting—to evaluate accuracy and efficiency in component detection.
+The project explores three different inference approaches—full image processing, tile-based processing without majority voting, and tile-based processing with majority voting.
+Evaluation metrics including accuracy, precision, recall, F1-Score, average IoU, and inference time are reported to assess the effectiveness of each approach.

 ## Table of Contents